EmbraceTutoring/mafs-react-native/README.md

-# Mafs
+# Mafs React Native

-Mafs is a set of opinionated React components for creating math visualizations.
+Mafs is a set of opinionated React Native components for creating math visualizations.

 [Visit the docs →](https://mafs.dev)